GeneZharov/introversion/README.md

 ```

-### Functional programming
+### Functional Programming

-Since Introversion is functional, it tries not to interfere in program's logic,
+Since Introversion is functional, it tries not to interfere in the program’s
-but to seamlessly proxy input and output values, so it makes it easy to debug
+logic, but to seamlessly proxy input and output values, so it makes it easy to
-functional code.
-For example, to research a function composition for issues.
+debug functional code.
+For example, to research a function composition for
+issues.

 ```js
 import { pipe, groupBy, omitBy, mapValues } from "lodash/fp";